uloureiro/msdcrm-js-mobile-api/README.md

 Returns the behavior related to the control passed as argument.
 It allows us to access the inner methods to manage de control's behavior, like lookup's behaviors and so on.

-Could not map all the possible return types since it is Object, but using lookups as an example, the returned type is `Mscrm.InlinePresenceLookupUIBehavior`.
+Could not map all the possible return types since it is Object, but using lookups as an example, the returned type is [`Mscrm.InlinePresenceLookupUIBehavior`](#mscrm.inlinepresencelookupuibehavior).

+## Mscrm.InlinePresenceLookupUIBehavior
+### prototype.set_disableInlineLookup(value)
+- value: a boolean indicating if inline lookup must be enabled (false) or disabled (true)

+Changes the lookup component behavior as inline or not.
+If it is inline, the pre-search window is always shown and the user must click *Lookup more records* to search.
+If it is not inline, when the control is clicked the search window is immediately shown, allowing the user to begin to search straight away.

 ## Mscrm.ReadFormUtilities
 ### openLookup(resolved,domEvent)